llm-bible/llm-bible.github.io/_publications/ye2025open.markdown

 bibkey: ye2025open
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2504.06823"}
-tags: ['Model Architecture', 'Survey Paper', 'Tools']
+tags: ['Tools', 'Survey Paper', 'Model Architecture']
 ---
 Knowledge is fundamental to the overall capabilities of Large Language Models (LLMs).
 The knowledge paradigm of a model, which dictates how it encodes and